jderusse/composer-warmup/Readme.md

 [composer](https://getcomposer.org/) which triggers the compilation for every PHP file discovered in the project.

-When you start the application for the first time, PHP don't need to compile the files which improve performances, as you can see in this [blackfire comparison](https://blackfire.io/profiles/compare/a5e55813-de07-437c-9ddf-e8aefc6a8a81/graph).
+When you start the application for the first time, PHP doesn't need to compile the files which improve performances, as you can see in this [blackfire comparison](https://blackfire.io/profiles/compare/a5e55813-de07-437c-9ddf-e8aefc6a8a81/graph).